Hand-arm vibration meters

 - The second one is specifically designed for highly percussive tools (e.g. rammers, rock-drills etc.)

 - Measurement range: ± 2000 m/s²

 (1) Sensor range (including internal mechanical filters)

-Software for exposure values computation
+Software for exposure value computation

-- Windows™ software.
+- Windows™ software

-- Storage and export of vibration time history for further processing with analysis software (option).
+- Storage and export of vibration time history for further processing with analysis software (option)

-The sensors are plugged in the docking station, which is connected to the PC.
+The sensors are plugged into the docking station, which is connected to the PC.

 As soon as they are unplugged from the docking station, they can be attached to the tool(s) within a given period of time (user parameters).